Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 These two tests reflect the following:

-• Rapid, shallow breathing leads to decreased oxygenation and carbon dioxide (CO2) retention in the blood, resulting in hypercapnia and respiratory acidosis (you can see the pH is almost at its lowest level).
+• Rapid, shallow breathing leads to decreased oxygenation, as well as the retention of carbon dioxide (CO2) in the blood, resulting in hypercapnia and respiratory acidosis (you can see that the pH is almost at the minimum limit).

-• This CO2 retention also interferes with proper gas exchange in the lungs, limiting the elimination of CO2 and the entry of oxygen (O2) into the blood.
+• This retention of CO2 also interferes with proper gas exchange in the lungs, limiting the elimination of CO2 and the entry of oxygen (O2) into the blood.

-• As a result, low oxygenation of body tissues occurs, leading to cellular hypoxia.
+• As a result, there is low oxygenation of body tissues, leading to cellular hypoxia.

 • Cellular hypoxia, caused by low oxygen availability in tissues, has several adverse physiological and biochemical consequences (metabolic alterations, activation of the sympathetic nervous system - increased adrenaline and cortisol).

-• Saliva cortisol testing performed after hyperdynamic yoga practice shows an increase in cortisol levels, suggesting a physiological stress response.
+• The salivary cortisol test performed after hyperdynamic yoga practice shows an increase in cortisol levels, suggesting a physiological stress response.

 • Increased cortisol has adverse effects on the body, including suppression of the immune system, increased risk of cardiovascular disease, and metabolic dysfunction (among others).

-In short, hyperdynamic yoga practice leads to low tissue oxygenation and ultimately cellular hypoxia, due to interference with proper gas exchange in the lungs.
+In summary, the practice of hyperdynamic yoga leads to low tissue oxygenation and, ultimately, to cellular hypoxia, due to interference with proper gas exchange in the lungs.

-This triggers a physiological stress response, as evidenced by increased salivary cortisol levels.
+This triggers a physiological stress response, as evidenced by increased levels of cortisol in saliva.

-These findings highlight the importance of proper and conscious breathing during yoga practice, as well as the need for careful evaluation of the risks and benefits of different yoga styles in relation to overall health and well-being.
+These findings highlight the importance of proper, conscious breathing during yoga practice, as well as the need for a careful assessment of the risks and benefits of different yoga styles in relation to health and overall well-being.

-By barely holding the postures for 30 seconds and inhaling and exhaling for 1 to 2 seconds, cortisol levels increased, and blood oxygen levels decreased, demonstrating a decrease in cellular oxygenation, an increase in carbon dioxide levels, as well as an increase in cortisol levels.
+Without barely maintaining the postures for 30 seconds and with inhalations and exhalations lasting between 1 and 2 seconds, cortisol levels increased, and blood oxygen levels decreased, showing a decrease in cellular oxygenation, an increase in carbon dioxide levels, as well as an increase in cortisol levels.

-“The worst thing you can do to your body is low oxygen and increased cortisol levels.”
+"The worst thing you can give your body is low oxygen and increased cortisol levels."

-Physiological and biochemical changes that occur in this situation:
+Physiological and biochemical alterations that occur in this situation:

 Physiological

-Cellular hypoxia: Lack of oxygen in the cells, known as cellular hypoxia, is one of the main physiological alterations in this type of yoga.
-Cellular hypoxia affects cells' ability to produce energy efficiently, which can result in fatigue and general weakness.
+Cellular hypoxia: A lack of oxygen in the cells, known as cellular hypoxia, is one of the main physiological changes associated with this type of yoga.
+Cellular hypoxia affects the cells' ability to produce energy efficiently, which can result in fatigue and general weakness.

-Sympathetic nervous system activation: Cellular hypoxia and stress associated with oxygen deprivation trigger a sympathetic nervous system response.
-This leads to an increase in heart rate, blood pressure, and respiration, as well as organ and system imbalance resulting from excess adrenaline and cortisol.
+Activation of the sympathetic nervous system: Cellular hypoxia and the stress associated with oxygen deprivation trigger a sympathetic nervous system response.
+This leads to an increase in heart rate, blood pressure, and respiration, as well as organ and system dysfunction resulting from excess adrenaline and cortisol.

 Changes in cellular metabolism: Cellular hypoxia also affects cellular metabolism, promoting lactate production and acidification of the cellular environment.
-These metabolic changes negatively affect cellular function and contribute to oxidative stress.
+These metabolic changes negatively impact cellular function and contribute to oxidative stress.

 Biochemical

-Increased cortisol levels: Increased cortisol has negative effects on the body, including suppression of the immune system, deregulation of metabolism, and disruption of the adrenal axis.
+Increased cortisol levels: Increased cortisol has negative effects on the body, including suppression of the immune system, dysregulation of metabolism, as well as the adrenal axis.

-Changes in blood gas levels: Shallow breathing and lack of oxygen lead to a buildup of carbon dioxide in the blood (as you may have seen in the blood tests).
-This causes respiratory acidosis, which affects the body's acid-base balance and the function of several organ systems.
+Changes in blood gas levels: Shallow breathing and lack of oxygen lead to a buildup of carbon dioxide in the blood (as you may have seen in the blood test).
+This causes respiratory acidosis, which affects the body's acid-base balance and impairs the function of several organ systems.

 Second yoga